nf-core/differentialabundance/README.md

 3. Run differential analysis over all contrasts specified.
 4. Optionally run a differential gene set analysis.
 5. Generate exploratory and differential analysis plots for interpretation.
+6. Run immunedeconv to estimate immune cell fractions using established deconvolution methods.
-6. Optionally build and (if specified) deploy a Shiny app for fully interactive mining of results.
+7. Optionally build and (if specified) deploy a Shiny app for fully interactive mining of results.
-7. Build an HTML report based on R markdown, with interactive plots (where possible) and tables.
+8. Build an HTML report based on R markdown, with interactive plots (where possible) and tables.

 ## Usage